elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 <summary>New Migrated Subscriptions </summary>

-Sum of new subscriptions that were migrated to Prive from other providers.
+Sum of new subscriptions that were migrated to Recurly Commercefrom other providers.

 </details>